drewkhoury/static-site/README.md

 - setup script runs at very start of project, and whenever configs.env is empty

 todo:
-- build out the actual infra code (in comments but needs to be reworked and cleaned up for python)
-- using python activate/venv (to ensure some caching between commands) but not sure if that's the ideal solution, it's make the make file a bit more complicated
+- use configs.env as when infra, currently CDK uses hardcodes in cdk.json
+- review/improve IAM permission requirements
+- include frontend files deploying to s3 bucket (currently manual)

 done:
+- build out the actual infra code
+- using python activate/venv (to ensure some caching between commands)
 - be more clear about requirements (key env vars, AWS creds etc) ... now a setup script that runs when needed
 - using a node image, so had to add python bits and CDK library in Dockerfile - ideally I'd like to use a well made image (tab complete doesn't work, up arrow for history doesn't work) ... was using /bin/sh but now defaulting to /bin/bash which seems to do what I expect it to in the terminal